 Because steel cut oats are less processed, they absorb more liquid and take longer to cook.
 Tastes vary, obviously, and not everyone likes their oats the same way.
 The way I like mine is creamy, chewy but soft, and slightly nutty.
 There are also many methods to make them, from instant pot to overnight.
 What I’m describing here is only the stove top method which works well for me.
 So here’s how it goes.

-How to cook the creamiest steel cut oats
+How to cook creamy steel cut oats

 - Toast the oats.
 This first step is optional, but is key to that nutty feeling… It involves toasting the oats in a frying pan with a bit of olive oil for a few minutes.
 Just until they become golden and fragrant.
 Don’t burn them…